Offers new visibility, governance and protection capabilities, enabling safe use of sensitive data throughout the ...

 (This is a blog series on SQL Queries by the Dasera Engineering team.
-In this first edition, Dasera co-founder and CTO Noah Johnson discusses an often overlooked could data risk: queries executed on cloud data)
+In this first edition, Dasera co-founder and CTO Noah Johnson discusses an often overlooked cloud data risk: queries executed on cloud data)

 Companies are collecting petabytes of consumer data.
 This data is extremely valuable: it generates insights, informs business decisions, improves efficiency, and creates competitive advantage.